-'Venice Is On Its Knees': Mayor Blames Worst Tides In 50 Years On Climate Change
+'Venice Is On Its Knees': Mayor Blames Worst Flood Tide In 50 Years On Climate Change

 Because of the high water and strong winds from a winter storm, the city has lost nearly a third of the 1,100 raised walkways it relies on to help people navigate through high water, according to the city's public utility, Gruppo Veritas.

-While the worst of the flooding may have passed by Wednesday, Venice's weather forecast office says the tide will stay at "very high" levels in the coming days.
+Venice's weather forecast office says that while the worst of the flooding might have passed Wednesday, the tide will stay at "very high" levels in the coming days.